chukanov/autometry/README.md

 # Autometry
 Java realisation of OBD Scanner based on Raspberry Pi sends vehicle state to server via SMS/HTTP/USSD At the moment it supports only HODB protocol (Honda ODB for vehicles till 2001)

+Data about my auto you may see at: http://autometry.ru